 US Inbound: Sale of partnership interest

-The 2017 Act adds new Code Sec 864(c)(8), providing that if a non-resident alien individual or foreign corporation owns, directly or indirectly, an interest in a partnership that is engaged in any trade or business within the US, gain or loss on the sale or exchange of all (or any portion of) such interest will be treated as income that is effectively connected with the conduct of a US trade or business (ECI).
-This is the end result that the IRS advocated in Rev Rul 91-32.
-The IRS lost in court, but the result the IRS wanted is now codified.
+We discussed the Tax Reform Act and Grecian Magnesite v Commissioner in the May edition of International Tax Review.
+The 2017 Tax Act added new Section 864(c)(8), providing that if a non-resident alien individual or foreign corporation owns, directly or indirectly, an interest in a partnership that is engaged in a trade or business within the US, gain or loss on the sale or exchange of all (or any portion of) such interest will be treated as income that is effectively connected with the conduct of a US trade or business (ECI).
+This is the end result that the IRS unsuccessfully advocated in Grecian, but the result the IRS wanted is now codified.

-The amount of gain or loss that is ECI is: (i) The portion of the partner's distributive share of the amount of gain or loss that would have been ECI, if the partnership had sold all of its assets at their fair market value as of the date of the sale or exchange of such interest; or (ii) Zero, if no gain or loss on such deemed sale would have been ECI.
-The status of the partnership as US or foreign does not matter; the relevant point is whether the partnership is engaged in a US trade or business.
-A partner's distributive share of gain or loss on the deemed sale is determined in the same manner as such partner's distributive share of the non-separately stated taxable income or loss of such partnership.
+Determining the amount of taxable ECI gain or loss will present interesting issues under these new rules and likely will give rise to some surprises.
+The statute says the amount of gain or loss that is ECI is: (i) The portion of the partner's distributive share of the amount of gain or loss that would have been ECI, if the partnership had sold all of its assets at their fair market value as of the date of the sale or exchange of such interest; or (ii) Zero, if no gain or loss on such deemed sale would have been ECI.

 Fenwick & West